 A sociopath may attempt to gain an unfair and unreasonable advantage over financial issues

 What makes divorcing a sociopath more challenging is they often do not look at what they say and do as deceptive even though that may be self-evident to just about everyone else.

 What we sometimes hear from those we believe may be sociopathic is their belief that just because they earn the money during the marriage as opposed to their spouse, regardless of California's community property laws, the money must be theirs and not community property.

 Divorcing a sociopath may result in his or her disregard of court orders

-A court order is not a suggestion.
-It is a directive.
-But when divorcing a sociopath, court orders may not be seen by the sociopath as something they must do but rather something they can choose to ignore.
+However, when divorcing a sociopath, court orders may not be seen by the sociopath as something they must do but rather something they can choose to ignore.

 When divorcing a sociopath, some spouses should expect that court orders may not have much meaning to them.